earlelnar/m2-category-image-alt/README.md

 # Magento 2 Category Image Alt Tag
-Set Custom Category Image Alt to catalog category images.
+Set Custom Category Image Alt to catalog category images for SEO purpose.
 <br/>
 By default Magento 2 has only these category attributes under Search Engine Optimization.